withassociates/slices/README.md

 Run `rails generate slices:install` in the terminal and follow the instructions.

+If you intend to deploy your Slices app to Heroku, run `rails generate slices:install --heroku` to make life easier.

 You're ready to go!
 Run `rails server` and visit http://localhost:3000/admin to begin using Slices.

 The next step is to create some [slices](https://github.com/withassociates/slices/wiki/Creating-Slices) - there are more guides in the [Wiki](https://github.com/withassociates/slices/wiki).